mattiamtzlr/ratatoskr/README.md

 ### Inspiration and References

-This project is inspired by the micromice of a previous iteration of the course, namely [MinosMouse](https://github.com/epfl-cs358/2024fa-minosmouse) and [PicoMouse](https://github.com/epfl-cs358/2024fa-picomouse).
+This project is inspired by the micromice of a previous iteration of the course, specifically [MinosMouse](https://github.com/epfl-cs358/2024fa-minosmouse) and [PicoMouse](https://github.com/epfl-cs358/2024fa-picomouse).
 We used their projects to get an idea of the needed components and the general layout of the software.